sandervspl/B3T-Solver/readme.md

 ## Disclaimer

-This app requires Node **v7.x.x** in order to run. v8+ does not support Tail Call Optimization as it was removed from the v8 engine.
+This app requires NodeJS **v7.x.x** in order to run. v8+ does not support *Tail Call Optimization* as it was removed from the v8 engine.
 This project uses a lot of recursion in which it is needed to avoid Call Stack errors.

 ## Usage